thisissoon/FM-Frontend-API/README.md

     $ docker-compose up

-To attach your local code for development, un-comment the relevant application volumes in docker-compose.yml.
+To attach your local API code for development, un-comment the relevant application volumes in docker-compose.yml.

 Check it out at [http://localdocker:1337](http://localdocker:1337)